VS

 When to use SimDrive

 You want an AI agent — Claude, GPT, a local model — to drive the simulator directly.
 You want structured state going into the model and structured actions coming out, without inventing a selector DSL.
-You want deterministic replays you can run free in CI.
+You want deterministic replays you can run free in CI, with SSIM-based drift detection that fails fast when the UI changes underneath a recording.